fabioitaus/academic-kickstart/content/authors/Jerome/_index.md

 ---

-Jerome is currently in his second year of a PhD working to apply machine learning and artificial intelligence techniques to single cell RNA sequencing data from adaptive immune cells specific to various diseases.
-Having studied Bioinformatics, he comes from a largely computational background, and worked under Associate Professor Fabio Luciani during his Honours and the following year as a research assistant, performing single cell data analysis and pipeline/application development.
-Jerome is now focusing on leveraging large T and B cell multi-omics datasets to explore antigen specificity and cross-reactivity, and predict phenotype and cellular function.
+Having completed his PhD entitled "The development of bioinformatics workflows to explore single-cell multi-omics data from T and B lymphocytes", Jerome is currently working as a Post-doc, performing single cell data analysis and pipeline/application developmen in the fields of auto-immunity and cancer.
+He is particularly interested in leveraging large T cell multi-omics datasets to explore and predict antigen-specificity and cross-reactivity.